JaswanthTattikota/Checkers-game/README.md

 installed.
 To install pygame module, use the command:

 '''
-$pip3 install pygame
+pip3 install pygame
 '''

   or

 '''
-$pip install pygame
+pip install pygame
 '''

 To run the program, you should run the main.py program.
 To run the program in Terminal/Command Prompt, go to the Checkers-game directory and then use the following command:

 '''
-$py main.py
+py main.py
 '''

   or